tsahota/NMproject/README.md

 ## Instructions

   - NMprojects are directories where you can work on pharmacometric analysis.
--   First, set up a tidyproject with the `make_project("/path/to/project/dir"")` or in RStudio File -&gt; New Project -&gt; New Directory -&gt; New tidyproject
+  - First, set up a tidyproject with the `make_project("/path/to/project/dir"")` or in RStudio File -\> New Project -\> New Directory -\> New tidyproject
       - See tutorial at <https://github.com/tsahota/tidyproject> for
         more information

 ### Demo